JocysCom/UMQF/data/README.md

 entity-relative unit, then converted between the normalized units:

 - **Money → GCU** (`gcu.py`): USD ÷ local lifetime resource throughput (GDP/capita × life
   expectancy).
-Income-invariant — a statistical life is ≈1.7 GCU in the US or India alike, though ~30× apart in absolute USD.
+Income-invariant — by this human benchmark a statistical life is ≈1.4 GCU in the US or India alike, though ~30× apart in absolute USD.
 GCU is the **money hub**: `usd → GCU → life | welfare`.
 - **Life → fraction of remaining lifespan** (`ΔOS`/`Tc`): death = −1 for every entity.
 - **Welfare → quality-adjusted life-year** (κ≈1): a disability weight is a fraction of a healthy year.